gkevinb/developers-journal/content/automation/gulp/_index.md

 weight = 5
 +++

-**BIG PROJECTS USE NPM SCRIPTS AND BUILT-IN CLI COMMANDS INSTEAD, PERHAPS USE FOR SMALL PROJECTS ONLY**

 Used to automate workflow of web development.
 "Swiss Army Knife of Web Development" Quote by Bucky from TheNewBoston.